 I’m a casual cyclist with little interest in bike touring.
 And yet, over the last year or so, I’ve felt the urge to do a solo trip on the Great Allegheny Passage (GAP).
 I don’t know for sure what need I’ve been looking to meet with a solo ride.
 Maybe it’s the need for adventure and to push my personal limits.
 Or the need for solitude.
 Or wanting to reconnect with some of my contacts along the route.
 I did, after all, spend five years working in communities along the GAP and feel an affinity for the area.
-And so last week I looked at my June calendar and realized that if I’m to work a ride in this month that it has to be now – this week!
+And so last week I looked at my June calendar and realized that if I’m to work in a ride this month that it has to be now – this week!
 In a matter of a few days, I decided on a three-day route that would cover about two-thirds of the 150-mile trail.
 This isn’t what I actually ended up covering (see my trip report below for what amounted to 56 miles in two days).

 The reason I’m reporting on my ride is that I’ve been moved by two different women over the last couple of months to share my story.
 Kerry Gross, producer of the Women Who Dare podcast, biked around the country last year and interviewed inspiring women along the way.
 In her podcast, and in conversations we had while she stayed with me in Pittsburgh, she shared that there aren’t enough stories out there about women and their adventures.
 Whether it be blog posts, podcasts, Instagram stories, or zooming GoPro videos, there’s room for more stories and more inspiration.
 Another friend came along this spring and repeated the message.
 She’s started sharing her outdoor stories, not because she craves the limelight, but because putting them out there adds to the inventory.

 With these examples before me, I’ve decided to share a bit about my two-day GAP trip.
 And here’s why I think it’s especially important to do so: Kerry biked 5,700 miles last year.
-I, by contrast, bike 56 miles this trip.
+I, by contrast, biked 56 miles this trip.
 It would be so easy to not share my story because it wasn’t ‘epic’ or extensive.
 But, it mattered to me.
 I did something nearly on a whim.
 I set some very important time aside for myself.
 And I felt both physically and mentally challenged.
 And, when it comes down to it, there are more Amys than Kerrys in the world…women who might want to go out for a day or two and who might benefit from this trip report.

 Before sharing the details about my ride, I’ve got to say, I was feeling rather sentimental about the GAP while out on the trail this week.
 On the first leg of my ride, I remembered my very first GAP ride.
 It was probably 20 years ago, a little half day trip while in college.
 This week, the trail’s “40th Birthday” is being celebrated; I’m glad to have appreciated and benefited from the trail for about half that time.
 There have been so many other rides and experiences over the last 10-11 years especially.
 There was a time that I led a trip for Venture Outdoors and the ages ranged from 27-72 (exactly those ages).
 We saw a man reach his 1,000th mile for the season that day.
 There’ve been family rides, including the time that my 7-year-old nephew got out ahead of the group and we had to pedal our butts off for miles to catch up to him.
 And it was too long of a ride for his little legs, so we got a bungee cord and attached his bike to my brother’s and he had a fun, sling-shoty ride back.
 There was the time I accidently ran a friend into a ditch (sorry, Kimberly!), and the time my wife and I did 90 or so miles between Confluence and Cumberland.
 We held a bright orange newt, waited out a thunderstorm on a front porch in Meyersdale, and enjoyed the challenge of the climb out of Frostburg.
 There are so many other memories, and I know anyone who’s spent time on the GAP or any other rail-trail can appreciate this.
 As for my trip this week, here are some of the details: